-- Patient has failed conservative therapy for at least three months with non-steroidal antiinflammatory drugs (NSAIDs), or acetaminophen, if there is a contraindication to NSAIDs, unless there is clinical evidence or patient history that suggests use of these products will be ineffective or cause an adverse reaction to the patient; AND - Patient has knee pain and a documented diagnosis of osteoarthritis of the knee with x-ray (radiologic) confirmation of Kellgren-Lawrence Scale score of grade 2 or greater.
+- Patient has failed conservative therapy for at least three months with non-steroidal antiinflammatory drugs (NSAIDs), or acetaminophen, if there is a contraindication to NSAIDs, unless there is clinical evidence or patient history that suggests use of these products will be ineffective or cause an adverse reaction to the patient; AND - (Note: This specific patient selection criterion is an additional Company requirement for coverage eligibility and will be denied as not medically necessary if not met.) - Patient has knee pain and a documented diagnosis of osteoarthritis of the knee with x-ray (radiologic) confirmation of Kellgren-Lawrence Scale score of grade 2 or greater; AND - For requests OTHER than Synvisc, Synvisc-One, or Euflexxa: Patient must be prescribed (and subsequently try and fail) Synvisc or Synvisc-One AND Euflexxa prior to other intraarticular knee injection products (unless there is clinical evidence or patient history that suggests the use of these products will be ineffective or cause an adverse reaction to the patient).